 You must have an OSBI background check for each member of the guardians' household age 18 or older.
-This also applies to co-guardians and his or her household members.
+This also applies to co-guardians and their household members.

 One form prints with the court forms.
-This link will open a form:
+This OSBI page has the form you can also download https://osbi.ok.gov/services/criminal-history

 For more information about the OSBI Criminal History Request Form or to use the automated system online:

 You need a money order to send to the OSBI.

 Fill in the blank form that will print at the end of the program.

 At the top, be sure to mark and pay for these searches: